EngMoheb/Candy-_Distribution_SQL/README.md

  **General Analysis**

-1. Which products or categories generate the highest profits?
+1. Which categories & products generate the highest profits?
-2. What are the top-selling products by quantity?
+2. What are the top-selling categories & products by quantity?
 3. Which shipping routes are the most expensive?

 **Geographic & Optimization**